DWCL

-DWCL (92.7 FM), on-air as 92.7 Brigada News FM, is a radio station owned by UBC Media (Love Radio Network) and operated by Brigada Mass Media Corporation.
+DWCL (92.7 FM) is a radio station owned by UBC Media (Love Radio Network).
 The station's studio and transmitter are located at the UBC Bldg., McArthur Highway, Brgy.
 Sindalan, San Fernando, Pampanga.

+History

 It was formerly known as Power 92.7, airing Christian Music from 1987 to 2015, when BMMC took over the station's operations.
 It initially served as a relay of its Luzon flagship station, being heard in most parts of Central Luzon.
-On September 14, 2015, the station launched its own local programming and hook ups from Brigada News FM National despite its proximity.
+On September 14, 2015, the station launched its own local programming, featuring the top Central Luzon broadcasters of Newscasters, Reporters and DJ's, prompting the change to Pampanga-Central Luzon.
+In July 2023, the station was downgraded to a semi-satellite of 105.1 Brigada News FM based in Manila.
+On September 8, 2025, it went off the air after a couple of months reminding listeners to tune in to 105.1 MHz.
+As of October, the station is on test broadcast under a new management firm.